 Beach Towns and Beaches in Mexico

-Mexico may be best known as a top beach vacation destination and you won’t get any argument from us or our fellow travelers.
+Mexico may be best known as a top beach vacation destination so going to the beach is one of the top things to do in Mexico.
+And you won’t get any argument from us or our fellow travelers.
 From the lively surf and golden sands of the Pacific Coast to the unbelievably warm, clear, turquoise water of the Caribbean there’s no denying that this is a country full of beautiful beaches and wonderful beach towns.

 One of the nicest places to visit in Mexico is Tulum, in the state of Quintana Roo, Yucatan Peninsula.
 Easy to reach from both Cancun airport (it’s an easy bus ride of about 2 hours) or even from Valladolid, in Yucatan State, Tulum provides great access to some of the most beautiful attractions in the area, and it’s home to one of the best beaches in Mexico.